Best Indoor Floor Plants

 “A passionate look, touch, or a hug on a plant is enough to open your inner eyes than going for serious yoga and other therapies.” — Karthikeyan V

-Is your dim, dry, or overly humid, a shoebox of an apartment hindering your dream of pursuing your life as a plant parent?
+Is your dim, dry, or overly humid shoebox of an apartment hindering your dream of pursuing your life as a plant parent?
 The biggest hurdle in having your apartment feel like a lush, tropical paradise is your apartment itself.
-But the good news is, while most plants need a paradise-like living arrangement with sufficient light and constant care, there is an array of options that can survive in less-than-perfect environments.
-Plants are figuratively and literally the breath of fresh air we don’t realize we need in our homes, and they happen to look modish too.
+But the good news is, while most plants need a paradise-like living arrangement with sufficient light and constant care, an array of options can survive in less-than-perfect environments.
+Plants are figuratively the breath of fresh air we don’t realize we need in our homes, and they look modish, too.

-Read on to find our roundup of the best indoor floor plants, most of them are low-maintenance, or, where they aren’t, they are worth the effort.
+You can just read on to find our roundup of the best indoor floor plants; most of them are low-maintenance, or, where they aren’t, they are worth the effort.

 best indoor floor plants | Dragon Tree